 I’m sure local knowledge does help and I think I would fare better on the back nine if I were to play here again.
 The carts do have a nice GPS system, which I wasn’t expecting.

 The course was in decent shape.
-The tee boxes are great.
+The tee boxes were great.
 The fairways, though mostly green and lush, definitely had multiple types of grass growing in and were patchy throughout.
 Same for the rough.
 The greens were nice.
 A bit bumpy here and there, but mostly good surfaces and very soft/receptive on approaches.
 I was in two bunkers.
 One was absolutely perfect sand and the other one had a big puddle in it, so it was super wet and hard to get a read on the sand density.

 Los Robles Greens is what it is.
 It’s not for everyone.
 For the price, I don’t think it’s worth it and I won’t be in any rush to come back unless I find a really great deal.
 The conditioning was decent enough and the service was good.
 The layout is mostly fine other than a handful of overly funky holes on the back nine.
 There are a couple of tricky holes on the front, but they are shorter and easier to manage strategically.